Mavis Tate

-Tate died in London in 1947.
-She committed suicide by gassing herself.
+Early life

+Maybird Hogg was daughter of Guy Weir Hogg (1861-1943), a diplomat who served as British consul for Portugal, Sweden, and Norway, was a justice of the peace, and had business interests as managing director of SA Advertising Contractors at Cape Town, South Africa, and as general manager of the Uganda Company.
+His wife Constance was daughter of Henry Joseph Marsden.
+Guy Hogg was grandson of Sir James Hogg, 1st Baronet, politician and chairman of the East India Company.
+Mavis Tate's brother, Kenneth, would succeed as the 6th baronet.

 Political career

-As a member of the Conservative Party, she was elected Member of Parliament (MP) for what under normal political conditions was generally a safe Labour seat Willesden West in 1931.
+As a member of the Conservative Party, she was elected Member of Parliament (MP) for what under normal political conditions was generally a safe Labour seat, Willesden West, in 1931.
 In 1935, she moved to the constituency of Frome, which she held for the Conservatives with a majority of 994.
 Frome had been a Labour seat during the 1920s prior to her election, and in 1945 she was defeated by the Labour candidate.

+Tate was an early member of Archibald Ramsay's Right Club from its founding in May 1939.
+At the same time, however, she was on record for having publicly protested Germany's mistreatment of Jews after Kristallnacht in 1938.
+Tate further distanced herself from the far-right after a nervous breakdown in 1940.